morpho-matters/morpholib/docs/guides/animation-in-depth.md

 > mypoint.first().tweenMethod = mypoint.figureType.tweenSpiral
 > ```

-You can change the tween method for a grid as well, but the syntax is not so easy.
-The easiest way is to set it via a parameter in ``mathgrid()``
+You can change the tween method for a grid as well, but it's a little trickier because a mathgrid is a composite figure made up of subpaths.
+The easiest way is to set it via a parameter in ``mathgrid()`` when initially constructing the grid:

 ```python
 # Setup a standard grid, but with the spiral